maciejdomagala/maciejdomagala.github.io/_posts/2022-06-05-The-recent-rise-of-diffusion-based-models.md

 One way of introducing the guidance in the training process is to train a separate model, which acts as a classifier of noisy images.
 At each step of denoising, the classifier checks whether the image is denoised in the right direction and contributes its own gradient of loss function into the overall loss of diffusion model.
 [Ho & Salimans, 2021] proposed an idea on how to feed the class information into the model without the need to train an additional classifier.
 During the training the model $\epsilon_{\theta}(\mathbf{x}{t}, t \mid y)$ is sometimes (with fixed probability) not shown the actual class $y$.
 Instead, the class label is replaced with the null label $\empty$.
 So it learns to perform diffusion with and without the guidance.
 For inference, the model performs two predictions, once given the class label $\epsilon{\theta}(\mathbf{x}{t}, t \mid y)$ and once not $\epsilon{\theta}(\mathbf{x}{t}, t \mid \empty)$.
 The final prediction of the model is moved away from $\epsilon{\theta}(\mathbf{x}{t}, t \mid \empty)$ and towards $\epsilon{\theta}(\mathbf{x}_{t}, t \mid y)$ by scaling with guidance scale $s \geqslant 1$.

-This kind of classifier-free guidance uses only the main model’s comprehension - an additional classifier is not needed - which yields better results according to [Nichol et al. 2021].
+This kind of classifier-free guidance uses only the main model’s comprehension - an additional classifier is not needed - which yields better results according to Nichol et al. [[6]](#citation-6).

 The above part itself explains how we can perceive the diffusion model as generative.
 Once the model $$\epsilon_{\theta}(\mathbf{x}_{t}, t)$$ is trained, we can use it to run the noise $$\mathbf{x}_{t}$$ back to $$\mathbf{x}_{0}$$.
 Given that it is straightforward to sample the noise from isotropic Gaussian distribution, we can obtain limitless image variations.
 We can also guide the image generation by feeding additional information to the network during the training process.
 Assuming that the images are labeled, the information about class $y$ can be fed into a class-conditional diffusion model $$\epsilon_{\theta}(\mathbf{x}_{t}, t \mid y)$$.